 Visit a Flea Market

 Germans love markets and the people of Hamburg are no exception.
 In addition to the more common farmer’s markets, going to a flea market is a favorite weekend activity for many locals.
 A weekly favorite is the Flohschanze market where one can find anything from antique furniture to vintage clothes, from second hand bicycles to used books.
 A little further from the city center is the monthly Kulturflohmarkt Barmbek that forbids selling anything new on its premises.
-You can find information about more Hamburg flea markets here and here.

 Go to the Zoo